 Nepal carried high expectations for success in the Asia Cup Qualifiers in Malaysia.
 They were expected to perform well and make it to the final round, but they were unable to repeat the form that saw them level the series against the Netherlands.

 They were overcome with mediocrity, complacency and eventually crashed out of the competition, finishing fourth.
 Admittedly, it was a huge disappointment.

 The ODI run getters were Dipendra Singh Airee, Sompal Kami, Paras Khadka, Subash Khakurel and Gyanendra Malla.

 Likewise, Sandeep Lamichhane, Sompal Kami, Paras Khadka and Basant Regmi were the leading wicket-takers.

 Given the current state of cricket in the country, it was a commendable effort and performance by the team.
 They deserve a pat on the back for doing a great job.
 Certainly, they have proved themselves capable of being successful.

 Advent of Twenty20 competition

-On the domestic front, there was/is no dearth of competitions, especially the Twenty20, thanks largely to the private sector.
+On the domestic front, there was/is no dearth of competition, especially the Twenty20, thanks largely to the private sector.